 No products in the cart.

-Taking good underwater pictures means you need to get out of your automatic camera mode and into your manual mode.
+Taking good underwater pictures or any pictures means you need to get away of your automatic camera mode and into your manual mode to adjust your settings.
 I’ll teach you the 3 most important manual modes on your camera.

 The first one we learn about in Manual Mode is ISO